HubTou/pysec2vuxml/README.md

 You can get a [quick introduction to the VuXML format](https://docs.freebsd.org/en/books/porters-handbook/security/#security-notify-vuxml-intro) in the [FreeBSD Porter's Handbook](https://docs.freebsd.org/en/books/porters-handbook/).

-The structure that needs to be filed for each of these 45 vulnerabilities is:
+The structure that needs to be filled for each of these 45 vulnerabilities is:
 ```xml
   <vuln vid="INSERT UUID HERE">
     <topic>INSERT PORT NAME HERE -- INSERT VULNERABILITY SUMMARY HERE</topic>